ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 A typical TL with have some, all, or more than the following responsibilities:
 - Architecture and technical design build and review time
-- hands on programming for critical projects or ongoijng work streams
+- hands on programming for critical projects or ongoing work streams
 - Code and system design review
 - Rubber ducking with teammates
 - 1:1s with engineers on the team as a mentor and to up-level teammates